 Washington, DC celebrates Black History Month each February and remembers the contributions of African Americans in the United States with numerous events and cultural programs.
 Here are some special events and relevant places to visit in Washington, DC to remember and recognize the history of Black Americans.

-Ranger talks are given regularly and highlight historic facts about the Civil Rights leader.
+Martin Luther King Memorial - The National Memorial honors the life and contributions made by Dr. Martin Luther King, Jr. Ranger talks are given regularly and highlight historic facts about the Civil Rights leader.
 Visit the Memorial during Black History Month and learn something new.

 African American Civil War Memorial and Museum - This Washington, DC site honors and examines the African American's heroic struggle for freedom and civil rights.
 The memorial is the only one in the United States to honor Colored Troops (USCT) who served in the Civil War.
 The museum uses photographs, documents and state of the art audio visual equipment to educate visitors about this important part of American history.